-As a college student studying information technology, I have had the opportunity to help many friends and friends of friends with their technology issues over the years.
+As a college student, I have had the opportunity to help many friends and friends of friends with their technology issues over the years.
 Whenever I help them though, I like to show them exactly what I am doing so that way they can learn something new, and hopefully solve the problem on their own next time.
 I have put together this list of items I have helped people with that are really easy to learn and can be done in thirty seconds.
 So here is my list of ten tech skills that every college student needs.

 Is the wifi not working?
 Make sure you know how to connect and disconnect from wifi networks, and what login information each network requires.
 It also helps to know how to check for outages and learn which networks work best in which buildings- for example, one of the wifi networks is notoriously slow in a certain area of campus, so I switch to a different one.
 I have a full post about college wifi information coming soon.